Springbok Radio: History

-SABC's decision in December 1945 to develop a commercial service was constrained by post-war financial issues.
-After almost five years of investigation and after consulting Lord Reith of the BBC and the South African government, it decided to introduce commercial radio to supplement the SABC's public service English and Afrikaans networks and help solve the SABC's financial problems.
+SABC's decision in December 1945 to develop a commercial service was constrained by postwar financial issues.
+After almost five years of investigation and after consulting Lord Reith of the BBC and the South African government, it decided to introduce commercial radio to supplement the SABC's public-service English and Afrikaans networks and help solve the SABC's financial problems.
 The SABC would build the equipment and facilities and would place them at the disposal of advertisers and their agencies at cost for productions and allow them to make use of SABC's production staff.

 On 1 May 1950, the first commercial radio station in South Africa, Springbok Radio, took to the air.
 Bilingual in English and Afrikaans, it broadcast from the Johannesburg Centre for 113 and a half hours a week.
 The service proved so popular with advertisers at its launch that commercial time had been booked well in advance.
-The service started at 6:43am with the music Vat Jou Goed en Trek, Ferreira.
+The service started at 6:43 am with the music Vat Jou Goed en Trek, Ferreira.
 The first voice on air was that of Eric Egan, well remembered for his daily "Corny Crack" and catch phrase "I Love You".

 Many drama programmes during the 1950s were imported from Australia, but as more funding became available, Springbok Radio produced almost all its programmes within South Africa through a network of independent production houses.
-By the end of 1950, some 30 per cent of Springbok Radio shows were produced by South African talent or material and independent productions were sold to sponsors.
-At the same time all air time had been sold or used and transmission time was extended.
-By the end of the 1950s, the revenue of Springbok Radio was £205,439, in 1961 it had grown to over two million rand (£1 million) and by 1970 had reached R 6.5 million.
+By the end of 1950, some 30% of Springbok Radio shows were produced by South African talent or material and independent productions were sold to sponsors.
+At the same time, all air time had been sold or used and transmission time was extended.
+By the end of the 1950s, the revenue of Springbok Radio was £205,439; in 1961, it had grown to over R 2 million (£1 million), and by 1970, it had reached R 6.5 million.

 By 1985, Springbok Radio was operating at a heavy loss.
-Stiff competition from television, despite the late arrival of the medium in 1976, saw Springbok Radio's urban listenership sharply decline and it lost all listeners in rural areas with the handing over of its shortwave frequencies to Radio 5.
+Stiff competition from television, despite the late arrival of the medium in 1976, saw Springbok Radio's urban listenership sharply decline, and it lost all listeners in rural areas with the handing over of its shortwave frequencies to Radio 5.
 Springbok Radio ceased broadcasting on 31 December 1985.

 List of programmes

 Springbok Radio's programme schedules reflected the white, primarily English-speaking, suburban lifestyle of the period, when many women were housewives.
 Weekday schedules broadly comprised a breakfast session (05:00 – 08:30), women's programmes (08:30 – 14:00), Afrikaans soap operas (14:00 – 16:15), teatime chat shows (16:15 – 16:45), children's programmes (16:45–18:15), dinnertime programmes (18:15 – 19:00), the main news bulletin (19:00 – 19:15), and family shows (19:15 – 24:00).
-Saturday programmes were generally light: music, sitcoms and quizzes.
-Sunday was more sedate: music, chat shows, requests for the armed forces (during the 1970s and 1980s), news commentary and drama.
-For several years from its start in 1950 there were no advertisements on Sundays.
+Saturday programmes were generally light - music, sitcoms, and quizzes.
+Sunday was more sedate - music, chat shows, requests for the armed forces (during the 1970s and 1980s), news commentary, and drama.
+For several years from its start in 1950, Sundays had no advertisements.